sheetkulkarni01/Predict-PTM-site-fine-tuning/README.md

 # Prediction of dephosphorylation sites using fine-tuned protein large models and integrate it as a Galaxy tool

-Using transformer-based architecture (ProtTrans - short for Protein Transformer) to predict dephosphorylation sites of Y.
+Using transformer-based architecture (ProtTrans - short for Protein Transformer) to predict dephosphorylation sites of Y and integrating it as a galaxy tool.

 ## Getting started